 A facelift or a mini facelift can be the perfect solution for individuals who are experiencing the issues mentioned above.

 There are different degrees of facelifts and we realize not all patients want an extreme procedure.
-That is why we offer two variations of facelift procedures at the Elsa Raskin MD – a short scar facelift and a facelift.
+That is why Dr. Elsa Raskin offers two variations of facelift procedures – a short scar facelift and a facelift.

 WHY CHOOSE DR. RASKIN?

 Dr. Raskin performs facelifts in the privacy of her own office operating room, although some patients request to have surgery at Greenwich Hospital.
 A nurse is often on duty to watch over you the first night and Dr. Raskin will check on your progress the next day.
 The results of your facelift performed by Dr. Raskin can take 20 years off your face!